Zac Taylor: Los Angeles Rams

 In 2017, Taylor was hired by Los Angeles Rams head coach Sean McVay as assistant wide receivers coach.
-In 2018, he was promoted to quarterbacks coach.
+In 2018, Taylor was promoted to quarterbacks coach.
 That season, Taylor coached quarterback Jared Goff to the NFC Championship and an appearance in Super Bowl LIII on February 3, 2019.

 Cincinnati Bengals

 2019 season

 On February 4, 2019, Taylor was hired as head coach by the Cincinnati Bengals.

-He lost in his coaching debut to the Seattle Seahawks by a score of 21–20.
-He and the Bengals lost their next ten games, posting an 0–11 record, the worst start to a season in franchise history.
-Starting quarterback Andy Dalton was benched ahead of a Week 10 matchup against the Baltimore Ravens.
-Rookie Ryan Finley started the next three weeks, but after being ineffective, Dalton was renamed the starter before the Week 13 game against the New York Jets.
-By beating the Jets 22–6, Taylor recorded his first win as the Bengals' coach and snapped a franchise-record thirteen-game losing streak dating back to the previous season.
+Taylor narrowly lost in his head coaching debut to the Seattle Seahawks by a score of 21–20.
+The Bengals lost their next 10 games, posting an 0–11 record, the worst start to a season in franchise history.
+Starting quarterback Andy Dalton was benched ahead of the Week 10 matchup against the Baltimore Ravens.
+Rookie Ryan Finley started the next three weeks, but after being ineffective, Dalton was renamed the starter before the Week 13 matchup against the New York Jets.
+By beating the Jets 22–6, Taylor recorded his first win as the Bengals' coach and snapped a franchise-record 13-game losing streak dating back to the previous season.
 The following week, the Bengals lost to the Cleveland Browns in Taylor's first head-to-head matchup against the division rivals, by a score of 27–19.
-After a Week 16, 38–35 loss to the Miami Dolphins in overtime, the 1–14 Bengals secured the first overall pick in the 2020 NFL Draft.
-Taylor and the Bengals finished the season 2–14 following a 33–23 win over the Browns in Week 17, matching a franchise-worst record set in 2002.
+After a Week 16 38–35 overtime road loss to the Miami Dolphins, the Bengals secured the first overall pick in the 2020 NFL draft.
+The Bengals finished the season with a 2–14 record following a 33–23 victory over the Browns in Week 17, matching a franchise-worst record set in 2002.